vincenzodr/AnomalyDetectionGPVS/README.md

 Before utilizing the dataset for anomaly detection, it's essential to prepare the data.
 The project includes the following data preprocessing techniques:

-- **Sliding Window**: Sliding window techniques are applied to segment time series data into smaller, overlapping or non-overlapping windows.
+- **Sliding Window**: Sliding window techniques are applied to segment original data into overlapping or non-overlapping time series.
 This enables the models to capture temporal patterns effectively.

 - **Low Pass Filter**: Low pass filtering is used to remove high-frequency noise and fluctuations from the time series data.
 It helps in obtaining a smoother representation of the PV system's behavior.